Did you know that Microsoft Word has a transcription feature?

 - In the Transcribe pane, click Start recording

-- If this is your first time live transcribing, you may need to give the browser permission to use your mic.
+- If this is your first time live transcribing, you may need to give the browser (or computer) permission to use your mic.
 There might be a dialog that pops up in the browser or you may have to go to the browser settings.

 - You can pause the recording by clicking the Pause button and click the Microphone icon to resume recording

 - Leave the Transcribe pane open while recording

 - When you finish, click Save and transcribe now to save your recording to you OneDrive and start the transcription process

 - Reminder, unlike a Dictation, you won’t see the transcript until you click Save and transcribe now

 - Transcription may take a while depending on your internet speed.
 Keep the Transcribe pane open while the transcription is being made.